Parity-Aware Byte-Pair Encoding: Improving Cross-lingual Fairness in Tokenization: Parity-aware Byte Pair Encoding

 \section{Parity-aware Byte Pair Encoding}

 Classical BPE chooses merges that maximize a \emph{global} frequency objective, implicitly favoring the compression of languages with a larger presence in the training corpus.
-Here we introduce \defn{Parity‑aware BPE}, which replaces this global objective with a \emph{max–min} criterion: at every step, it selects the merge that most improves the language currently suffering the poorest compression rate.
-In this section, we formalize the objective and describe the resulting algorithm.
+Here we introduce \defn{Parity‑aware BPE}, which replaces this global objective with a \emph{max–min} criterion: at every step, it selects the merge that most improves the worst-compressed language.